Constipated? 7 Ways to Poop Better Tomorrow

 How could something as little as a vitamin help you go poop?
 Well, not only is this mineral great for your bones, but it also works wonders on your digestive system as a constipation treatment.
 According to Healthline, magnesium citrate relaxes your bowels and pulls water into your intestine, making it easier for stool to pass.
 Other common vitamins that help you poop include vitamin C, vitamin B5, vitamin B12, and vitamin B1.
 Here are some signs that you are not getting enough vitamin B12 in your system.

 Watch the simple carbs

 Do you ever wonder how a party-size bag of chips affects your digestive system?
 Well, for one thing, it wreaks havoc on your bowel movements the next day.
-As a more effective constipation treatment, instead try adding vegetables, complex grains, and “good” fats—monounsaturated and polyunsaturated—to your diet.
+As a more effective constipation treatment, instead try adding vegetables, complex grains and “good” fats—monounsaturated and polyunsaturated—to your diet.
 According to WebMD, the good fats in olive oil help coat the intestine, making it easier for food to move through.
-Try these home remedies for constipation relief.

 Drink lemon water in the morning